Shopping Ninja mum’s secret to feeding family of four on £20/week

 The best way to find out when your local supermarket reduces produce is to find the nicest, friendliest looking shop assistant and ask them.

 Another great tip she has is to find a newly-opened supermarket and get on the prowl.
-In the first few weeks of opening, supermarkets are still establishing how much stock they need, which often results in a lot of surplus – aka reduced-produce goldmine!
+In the first few weeks of opening, supermarkets are still establishing how much stock they need, which often results in a lot of surpluses – aka reduced-produce goldmine!

 We suggest grabbing what you can and stocking up your freezer, but make sure you read up on what you can and can't freeze first.